tmichniewski/MiniSpark/README.md

 What to do, if we need something more complex and at the same time we would like to be able to use it on broader range of input or output schemas.
-The answer to such a challenge is the pattern which is an extension to the map function.
+The answer to such a challenge is the map pattern which is an extension to the map function.

 The pattern is a type which defines a common interface to handle such use case.
 It specifies the containers for Input and Output types, the container for parameters,